The GIST of Gastrointestinal Stromal Tumors of the Stomach

 What are Gastrointestinal Stromal Tumors (GISTs)?

 GISTs originate from specialized cells called the interstitial cells of Cajal (ICCs), found in the muscle layer of the GI wall.
-Known as the ‘pacemaker’ cells of the gut, ICCs are responsible for sending signals to trigger muscular contractions that move stomach food and liquid along the digestive tract (peristalsis).
+Known as the 'pacemaker' cells of the gut, ICCs send signals that trigger muscular contractions to move food and liquids through the digestive tract.
+This process is called peristalsis.

 Under normal conditions, these cells grow and divide to replace old or damaged cells that eventually die.
 However, when this process goes awry, abnormal or damaged cells can avoid cell death and continue to grow uncontrollably.
 This leads to the formation of a mass of cells called a tumor, which becomes malignant (cancerous) when it invades nearby tissues and has the potential of spreading (metastasizing) to other parts of the body.